Dean, College of Engineering, University of California at Davis (10/2015 – 12/2020)

 - Successfully recruited six new tenure-track faculty members (new lines, not replacement lines) in the first two years as department chair

-- Significantly improved alumni relations through the establishment of fall and spring alumni open house events, as well as an annual alumni reunion event
+- Improved significantly alumni relations through the establishment of fall and spring alumni open house events, as well as an annual alumni reunion event

-- Established new undergraduate minor in Biomolecular Engineering, new department safety course, and undergraduate Unit Operations Laboratory was improved and expanded.
+- Established new undergraduate minor in Biomolecular Engineering and the department safety course and undergraduate Unit Operations Laboratory were improved and expanded.

 - Established industrial seminar series for chemical engineering undergraduates